bglyvv/algorithmic-tasks/README.md

 # Algorithmic problem 2

-In this problem first we will check neighnbors of each element of matrix, then we will find country number as claimed by neighbors
+In this problem first we will check neighbors of each element of matrix, then we will find country number as claimed by neighbors

 ## Run solution